-Download the latest version of the self-installing tar file, gsdl3-x.xx-unix.sh, and run it in a shell (./gsdl3-x.xx-unix.sh).
-Greenstone 3 will be installed into a directory called gsdl3 inside the current directory.
-The install script will prompt you for the name of your computer and what port to run Tomcat on (the defaults being localhost and 8080).
-Once Greenstone 3 has been installed, you can start the library by running ./gsdl3/gs3-launch.sh, and opening up a browser pointing to http://localhost:8080/gsdl3 (substituting your chosen name and port if necessary).
+Download the latest version of the installer, gsdl3-x.xx-linux, and run it in a shell (./gsdl3-x.xx-linux).
+The installation process will prompt you for the installation directory, the name of your computer and what port to run Tomcat on (the defaults being localhost and 8080).
+Once Greenstone 3 has been installed, you can start the library by running .gs3-launch.sh from the gsdl3 directory, and opening up a browser pointing to http://localhost:8080/gsdl3 (substituting your chosen name and port if necessary).